vengi-voxel/vengi/docs/Basics.md

 gtest_suite_end(tests-${LIB})
 ```

-This adds your tests to the global `tests` binary but also to a dedicated `tests-XXX` binary.

 ## Coding style

 Rule of thumb - stick to the existing coding style - you can also use the `clang-format` settings to format your code.
 In general